widgetbakery/pixel_snap/README.md

-# PixelPerfect - Sharp looking applications at any pixel scaling factor
+# PixelSnap - Sharp looking applications at any pixel scaling factor

 If you have ever run a Flutter application on a system with non-integral pixel scaling, such as Windows at 150%, you may have noticed that your beautiful Flutter application suddenly looks blurry.
 But why?
 You're not using any bitmaps, Flutter draws everything with vector.
 So where's the blurryness coming from?